Geography of media and communication: Social Media Evolution

 Languages spoken in various social media platforms, showing the global activity of social media.

 Social media caused a new experience in geographical communication as it allowed instant contact with various people around the globe.
 Social media communication has been tracked through the United States, and on certain social media platforms there is the ability to track and log communication to and from all areas of the world.
 For example, the Twitter accounts of various geography departments have been used to show how interaction is divided within local, national, and global lines of communication, while also being able to analyze other aspects of the communication data.
-This is seen as when viewing common days of the week which are active or which months show heavy interaction between accounts.
+This is seen when viewing common days of the week which are active or which months show heavy interaction between accounts.
 Analysis of larger cities throughout the world shows that social media has become a predominant force in communication for many communities.
 While there may be similar exposure to social media in wildly different areas across the world, evidence shows that the same type of social media communication is not equally effective in differing areas.
 Geographical locations with larger populations of higher education levels will interact and understand communication through social media more effectively than areas with lower education levels.
 While social media can be used to communicate information within and between communities throughout the world, it can also be an influence in public perception of rumors and risks.
 This study was conducted in 2015 when South Korea became panicked over a disease because of the rumors circling through social media about the disease and how it was negatively affecting people of the country.
 Based on the findings from this research, social media has a large influence on public perception throughout communities.